 What’s the Deal with Marijuana Anyway?

-(Summer 2018, updated Spring 2019) Our society is at a tipping point of changing our relationship with our country’s most widely abused illegal drug – marijuana.
+(Summer 2018 [updated Spring 2019]) Our society is at a tipping point of changing our relationship with our country’s most widely abused illegal drug – marijuana.
 There are so many things moving so fast.
 It is hard to know what to think.
-More than an exercise in debate, marijuana’s ever-changing state is a real situation with real implications … in our workplaces, our communities and our homes.
+More than a debate exercise, marijuana’s ever-changing state is a real situation with real implications … in our workplaces, our communities and our homes.

 Marijuana has long been debated, and, since 1991 when the first state made it available for medical use, the degree of conflicting information and opinions has compounded.
 We are left wondering: Is it addictive?
 Does it lead to other drug use?
 Is it safer than alcohol?
 Does it have medical value?
 How should I approach the use of marijuana in my workplace?
 Mix in any personal experience with the drug and we are left looking at today’s marijuana through a confused and possibly outdated lens.